vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 381

 who recollects actions of previous lives) and reaches that place from which there is no return to this mortal world (Anuśāsana, chap.
 109, Bṛ.
-S. 104.14-16); on Mārg. pūrnima the Moon should be specially worshipped as the Moon was sprinkled with nectar on that day, cows should be given salt, one's mother, sister, daughter and female relatives in one's family should be honoured with a pair of new garments, a festival with dance and songs should be held, those who drink wine should taste fresh wine that day; KKN 432–33, KR 471-72.
+S. 104.14-16); on Mārg. pūrṇimā the Moon should be specially worshipped as the Moon was sprinkled with nectar on that day, cows should be given salt, one's mother, sister, daughter and female relatives in one's family should be honoured with a pair of new garments, a festival with dance and songs should be held, those who drink wine should taste fresh wine that day; KKN 432–33, KR 471-72.
 For Dattatreyajayanti on Mārg.
 Full Moon,

 vide above p.
 310. Mārtandusaptama--begin on P. śu.
 7; fast on that day, worship